Nyayabrata01/heyshare/README.md

 # Heyshare 🚀
-HeyDrop is a login-free web app for instant file, image, and text sharing via secure room links also have real-time syncing across devices using Upstash Redis, with safe uploads , no sign-up, no installation, just seamless sharing.enables temporary sharing sessions where participants can join instantly via a link and collaborate in real time.
+HeyShare is a login-free web app for instant file, image, and text sharing via secure room links also have real-time syncing across devices using Upstash Redis, with safe uploads , no sign-up, no installation, just seamless sharing.enables temporary sharing sessions where participants can join instantly via a link and collaborate in real time.

 ## ✨ Features